-The Company sign all the insurance policies necessary to cover any possible risk that might affect any aspect of its investment properties.
+The Company signs the insurance policies necessary to cover any possible risk that might affect any aspect of its investment properties.
 The coverage in these policies is deemed to be sufficient.

-d) Liabilities
+f) Liabilities

-At the close of the period, the Group does not have contractual obligations for the acquisition, construction or development of real estate investments, or for repairs, maintenance or insurance, in addition to those already included in these notes to the consolidated annual accounts, with the exception of contracts for rehabilitation and improvement projects.
+At the close of the period, the Company does not have contractual obligations for the acquisition, construction or development of real estate investments, or for repairs, maintenance or insurance, in addition to those already included in the Note.